smoe/geposanui/inst/doc/manual.md

 ### Overview

 <img src="images/tpeold_results_overview.png" alt="Overview" style="width:1024px;height:auto;"><br>
-.*Overview:* The landing page of http://tpe-old.uni-rostock.de is also where the user-centric input (genes and weighting of heuristics) is specified.
+*Overview:* The landing page of http://tpe-old.uni-rostock.de is also where the user-centric input (genes and weighting of heuristics) is specified.

 <dl>
 <dt>Comparison genes</dt>